 (1) The amounts reflected in the Stock Awards column represent the grant date fair value of the equity awards made during the identified fiscal year, as computed in accordance with FASB ASC Topic 718.
-Equity awards for 2016 performance were granted in 2017 and, therefore, in accordance with SEC rules, are not shown here.
-The amounts shown in this column for Mr. Weinberg reflect the grant date fair value of the following onetime awards, which were granted in connection with his commencement of employment: (a) 900,000 RSUs, which are scheduled to vest over a period ending in 2022 subject to his continued employment, and (b) 400,000 Class I-P units, for which scheduled vesting is delayed until 2022, subject to continued employment, and which convert into Class I units (which are exchangeable for common stock) only if the stock price exceeded benchmarks of \$65 and \$75 per share for 20 consecutive trading days.
+Equity awards for 2017 performance were granted in 2018 and, therefore, in accordance with SEC rules, are not shown here but are described below.
+The amounts shown in this column for 2017 for Messrs.
+Altman, Schlosstein, Walsh and Sibbald reflect the grant date fair value of equity awards granted in 2017 for 2016 performance.
+Due to his short tenure at the firm during 2016, Mr. Weinberg was not granted any equity awards in 2017 for 2016 performance.
+The amounts shown in this column for 2016 for Mr. Weinberg reflect the grant date fair value of the following one-time awards, which were granted in connection with his recruitment and commencement of employment at the firm: (a) 900,000 RSUs, which are scheduled to vest over a period ending in 2022 subject to his continued employment, and (b) 400,000 Class I-P units, for which scheduled vesting is delayed until 2022, subject to continued employment, and which convert into Class I units (which are exchangeable for common stock) only if the stock price exceeded benchmarks of \$65 and \$75 per share for 20 consecutive trading days.
 These benchmarks were subsequently achieved.

-The amounts shown in this column for 2016 for our other NEOs reflect the grant date fair value of equity awards granted in 2016 for 2015 performance.
-(2)All Other Compensation for 2016 consists of a £43,750 payment in lieu of pension contribution to Mr. Sibbald.
+(2) All Other Compensation for 2017 consists of a £43,750 payment in lieu of pension contribution to Mr. Sibbald.
 See footnote 3 below for a description of the rate and methodology used to convert this amount to dollars.
 The incremental costs of perquisites and other personal benefits to each NEO were less than \$10,000, and therefore information regarding perquisites and other personal benefits has not been included.
-Each of our NEOs also received dividend equivalents RSU and restricted stock awards issued under the terms of previously granted equity awards.
-Consistent with SEC rules, the value of these dividend equivalents has not been included in this table because the right to receive future dividends was factored into the grant date fair value of the initial awards under FASB ASC Topic 718.
-See "-Outstanding Equity Awards at 2016 Fiscal Year-End" for information on dividend equivalent awards held by our NEOs.
+Each of our NEOs also received dividend equivalents on RSU and restricted stock awards issued under the terms of previously granted equity awards, and with respect to RSU and restricted stock awards granted after January 1, 2017, our NEO have received accrued cash dividends on such awards.
+Consistent with SEC rules, the value of these dividends dividend equivalents has not been included in this table because the right to receive future dividends was factored into the grant date fair value of the initial awards

-Mr. Sibbald's salary has not changed since he joined us and has been converted at a constant exchange rate of £0.625 to U.S. \$1.00.
-The payment (3)in lieu of a pension contribution to Mr. Sibbald was converted at an exchange rate of £0.738 to U.S. \$1.00.
-Mr. Sibbald's 2014 cash bonus was converted at an exchange rate of £0.663 to U.S. \$1.00.
+- under FASB ASC Topic 718.
+See "-Outstanding Equity Awards at 2017 Fiscal Year-End" for information on dividend equivalent awards held by our NEOs. - (3) Mr. Sibbald's salary has not changed since he joined us and has been converted at a constant exchange rate of £0.625 to U.S. \$1.00.
 Mr. Sibbald's 2015 cash bonus was converted at an exchange rate of £0.654 to U.S. \$1.00.
 Mr. Sibbald's 2016 cash bonus was converted at an exchange rate of £0.738 to U.S. \$1.00.
+Mr. Sibbald's 2017 cash bonus and 2017 payment in lieu of a pension contribution were each converted at an exchange rate of £0.776 to U.S. \$1.00.

-Grants of Plan-Based Awards in 2016
+Grants of Plan-Based Awards in 2017